Nikhill-Bandi/Data-visualization-Bar-chart-/README.md

 ## Knowledge Gained

-Task 1 improved my ability to create visualizations like bar charts and histograms to display the distribution of categorical or continuous variables, facilitating clearer insights into population demographics or other datasets.
+improved my ability to create visualizations like bar charts and histograms to display the distribution of categorical or continuous variables, facilitating clearer insights into population demographics or other datasets.

 ## Connect with Me